Shreekavithaa/objects_inferencia/README.md

 # objects_inferencia

-An efficient net b0 model
+An efficient net b0 model with 5951 classes.

 Please use the notebook to replicate the steps followed by us to compile our objects model with tensorflow-neuron.
 Currently we are blocked at compilation